moorepants/eme171/content/pages/instructor-guide.rst

   comes up.
 - We meet and discuss the plans, making action items.
 - All action items that would happen each year should end up in the instructor guide so that these are missed in the future.
-The Lead TA should add these.
+The Lead TA should add these to the guide as we go along.
 - All action items that need tracking, further discussion, etc, should end up in the Github issues page.
 - We execute that week's plan.